-- Establish a shared understanding of what is an avoidable (preventable) safeguarding incident. - Review ASC data to determine the volume of safeguarding concerns that are considered avoidable(preventable) safeguarding incidents/types of incidents. - Best practice examples are identified and shared.
+- How we will do this: - Establish a shared understanding of what is an avoidable (preventable) safeguarding incident. - Review ASC data to determine the volume of safeguarding concerns that are considered avoidable(preventable) safeguarding incidents/types of incidents. - Best practice examples are identified and shared.